greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 The `diskquota.max_active_tables` server configuration parameter identifies the maximum number of relations \(including tables, indexes, etc.\) that the `diskquota` module can monitor at the same time.
 The default value is `1 * 1024 * 1024`.
 This value should be sufficient for most Greenplum Database installations.
 Should you change the value of this configuration parameter, you must restart the Greenplum Database server.

-### <a id="hardlimit"></a>Enabling/Disabling Hard Limit Disk Usage Enforcement
+### <a id="hardlimit"></a>Activating/Deactivating Hard Limit Disk Usage Enforcement

 When you enable enforcement of a hard limit of disk usage, `diskquota` checks the quota during query execution.
 If at any point a currently running query exceeds a quota limit, `diskquota` terminates the query.

-By default, hard limit disk usage enforcement is disabled for all databases.
-To enable hard limit enforcement for all databases, set the `diskquota.hard_limit` server configuration parameter to `'on'`, and then reload the Greenplum Database configuration:
+By default, hard limit disk usage enforcement is deactivated for all databases.
+To activate hard limit enforcement for all databases, set the `diskquota.hard_limit` server configuration parameter to `'on'`, and then reload the Greenplum Database configuration:

 ```
 $ gpconfig -c diskquota.hard_limit -v 'on'